Mexico City's Growing Water Crisis

 After October, the city typically sees no rain for about six months.
 Though recent years have seen an odd rain storm in the off-season, the capital’s typically lush vegetation begins to wither over the winter, losing its characteristic green shine.
 And, along with the dry weather, the seasonal panicked statements about the city’s ability to continue to provide water to its more than 25 million inhabitants begin.

-But unlike other cities like Cape Town and Los Angeles that face a water-related “day zero” and can count the days until the region’s water supplies will wither, Mexico City faces running out of water not because of drought, but because of the severe mismanagement of an otherwise bountiful resource.
+But unlike cities like Cape Town and Los Angeles that face a water-related “day zero” and can count the days until the region’s water supplies will wither, Mexico City faces running out of water not because of drought, but because of the severe mismanagement of an otherwise bountiful resource.

 On October 31st of 2018, the national water management group cut off the city’s water supply, with the stated intention of fixing the capital’s leaky water system over the course of two days.
 Baptized the megacorte or “megacut” by meme-friendly chilangos, the 2018 water outage was the biggest ever seen in the city.
 The outage lasted 150 hours, which was over 100 hours longer than was initially announced, and out of the sixteen delegations in the city, thirteen were affected; four saw their water supply completely shut off, while the remaining nine experienced partial outages.
 Water service did not return to a normal operating capacity across the city until November 11th.